Dear Mr. or Ms. Agent Hdroski; (I’m pretty sure I spelled your name right but don’t know if you’re are male or female.)

 My book is about this really beautiful girl in this little village in Outer Slobovia who is looking for her long lost lover who sailed away to find his fortune in some other country and never came back.
 Well not right away anyway.
 She was pregnant at the time he left even though, they weren’t married (I know that’s kind of a no-no, but that’s what makes books exciting isn’t it?) so she gave their baby away to Gypsies who were traveling around on the most beautiful Gypsy wagon, you can imagine.
 (You don’t actually have to imagine it because I describe it at great lenghth in my book but I wanted to keep this qwuery letter short so I’m not putting it in here.)
 So the baby, a really adorable little boy who looks just like his father except his father doesn’t know he exists, goes all over Outer Slobovia with the Gypsies………

 So meanwhile the boyfriend, whose name is Igor Igor (isn’t this a clever idea to give him two first names that are the same?
 I just loved it when I thought of it and almost named the girl Alma Alma but I thought that might be too much so she’s only Alma, just one name.
 And Alma had named the baby boy Igor Two but the Gypsies changed it to Timbo.
 I looked it up and it really is a Gpysy name) comes back to the little village where he and Alma fell in love when they were teenagers.
 He’s very sorry that she had died a long time ago but its really for the best because he happened to get married to someone else along the way to getting rich and now he has a wife and six children.
+(Six more children! – yikes this guy is a busy bee, right?)
 And he did find his fortune in a gold mine.

 So now someone in the village (I’m not sure if this person should be the village priest or the village gossip, you might want to make a suggestion) tells Igor Igor about his first son being given away to the Gypsies.
 So of course Igor Igor decides to leave his wife and six other children in the village while he goes in search of his oldest son, whom he thinks is still named Igor Two.
 All he knows is that they went to the coldest part of Outer Slobovia, and so he has to go to this very cold place to find his boy.
 But he’s made his fortune in a gold mine, so he has lots of money and other stuff at hand.